pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 ![Operations Domain | Selected items list](/images/sat38.png)

+Satellite will be updating our DNS records when we provision a VM from Satellite.
+The reverse DNS zone record update is defined when we create a provioning subnet.
+And the forward DNS zone record update is defined with the domain.
+Let's create the provisioning subnet first.

 Before we create provisioning submet, we need the id of our satellite server's embedded capsule server.
 The id is likely to be '1', but we will check anyway.

 ```